mordiggian174/DPDT_hm/README.md

 # DPDT_hm
-homeworks from the course 'Discrete Problems of Decision Theory'
+Here are the solutions of laboratory work from the coursehomeworks from the course 'Discrete Problems of Decision Theory'.
+The works was done in the programming language Julia.